mcastner20/windrose/README.md

 # windrose
-code to create windrose plots
+code to create windrose plots.
-Below are packages that must be installed pip install windrose pip install matplotlib
+Packages that must be installed: windrose, matplotlib